Youssef2312/Calculator/README.md

 # Calculator
-basic ui code of calculator using tkinter in python
+this is calculator code in python using tkinter lib for UI